codesnerd/Eiser-Online-Shopping/README.md

 ## 🧾 About the Project

-A simple shopping cart web application with following functionalities:
+An e-commerce web application with following functionalities:

 - Signup / Login
 - Update / Delete Profile